Vandenberg Space Launch Complex 6: SpaceX (from 2023)

 On 24 April 2023, the United States Space Force announced that it was leasing SLC-6 to SpaceX for Falcon 9 and Falcon Heavy launches and landings.
 Prior to its leasing, there was interest among other companies for control over the pad thanks to its large size, most notably by Blue Origin for their New Glenn orbital launch vehicle.
-SpaceX's intentions with the operation of SLC-6 would be using it as a secondary pad at Vandenberg, complimenting their existing facility at Space Launch Complex 4 East (SLC-4E) in a similar method to how LC-39A and SLC-40 are used at Cape Canaveral.
-As part of modifications to the pad, plans call for the demolition of most existing Shuttle and Delta IV-era infrastructure, replacing them with a traditional horizontal integration facility and transporter erector setup with two Falcon landing pads as seen at SpaceX's other pads.
-Since the lease, they have started preparing the launch pad for this reconfiguration, with construction slated to commence in late 2025.
+As of February, 2026 SpaceX had gained approval to use SLC-6 at Vandenberg to compliment their existing facility at Space Launch Complex 4 East (SLC-4E), with launch pad construction and upgrading having since commenced.

+On 16 June 2026, the Shuttle and Delta IV-era infrastructure such as the Mobile Service Tower, Fixed Umbilical Tower, and Tail Service Masts were demolished, to make way for SpaceX's plans to construct traditional horizontal integration facility and transporter erector setup with two Falcon landing pads as seen at their other pads.